Tankari- An Offshoot of Sharda Script

 Tankari in Chamba

-The Bhuri Singh Museum at Chamba and the State Museum at Shimla have rich collection of such plates.
+The Bhuri Singh Museum at Chamba and the State Museum at Shimla have a rich collection of such plates.

 The Tankari script remained in use up to 1947 AD in Chamba and other hill states.
 The inscriptions and epigraphic records like rock, slab and image inscriptions or copper plate title deeds of Chamba state, between the periods from 4th to 8th century AD are in Gupta script, while the later and more recent ones are in Sharda and Tankari scripts respectively.